RovaEncoder/api-crud-nestjs/README.md

 ## Tools I use :

-- Prisma as my ORM :
+- Prisma as my ORM
+- PostgresSQL
+- Docker
+- Redis
+- Insomnia

+# We will see 2 ways to run our project:

+Make sure you have docker install in your cumputer -— if not clic [here](https://www.docker.com/products/docker-desktop/)

+# First one

 ## Installation

-Make sure you have docker install in your cumputer -— if not clic [here](https://www.docker.com/products/docker-desktop/)

 After clonning my project, in the root directory run :